Sodium fluorosilicate: Possible application

-It is used in some countries as additives for water fluoridation, opal glass raw material, ore refining, or other fluoride chemical (like sodium fluoride, magnesium silicofluoride, cryolite, aluminum fluoride) production.
+Sodium fluorosilicate is used in some countries as additives for water fluoridation, opal glass raw material, ore refining, or other fluoride chemical (like sodium fluoride, magnesium silicofluoride, cryolite, aluminum fluoride) production.

+It is used for extraction of beryllium from beryl, by roasting the mineral with it at 700-750 °C, leaching the soluble fluoride with water, and then precipitating it as Be(OH)2 at about pH 13.

+It also is an ingredient in some ceramic cements.